-On Sunday, 6th inst., at about 10 o'clock, A. M., Dr. W. F. Carrington's carriage, containing his lady and son Austin (a naval cadet,) and the driver, was precipitated into Staunton river, at Cole's Ferry, Halifax county.
+On Sunday, 6th inst., at about 10 o'clock, A. M., Dr. W.F.Carrington's carriage, containing his lady and son Austin (a naval cadet,) and the driver, was precipitated into Staunton river, at Cole's Ferry, Halifax county.

-when the front wheels of the carriage struck the boat the stake broke and the boat floated from under the horses, leaving them in the river.
+Mr. Benward's ferry-boat was tied up to the Halifax shore to a stake too small for the purpose; so that when the front wheels of the carriage struck the boat the stake broke and the boat floated from under the horses,leaving them in the river.
 The frightened animals plunged forward at once into deep water.